UCSD-Modern-Storage-Systems/MSS-KV-lab/README.md

 ```

 The second is `recovery_test` that tests the crash-consitency of your PMKV implementation.
 It is still under development.
-We will provide the recovery test script sometime soon.
+You will be notified once it's ready.

 ## Measuring performance
 Once you make sure that your PMKV implementation becomes stable enough (e.g. after passing the testing above),
-You can measure its performance under `bench` directory.
+you can measure its performance under `bench` directory.
 We adopted the benchmark from [pmemkv-tools](https://github.com/pmem/pmemkv-tools),
 which contains additional tools and benchmarks for testing PMEMKV.
 Running the benchmark is similar, but you
 don't need to specify `--engine` parameter since the default is your PMKV.